 Check out the Top Cross-Platform Technologies Used to Build Apps

 Hybrid.
-These solutions contain elements of both — platform-specific apps and web applications.
-They allow developers to write the application code with standard web technologies and execute within a native shell.
-They are great if you want your app to run on multiple platforms but don’t have the time to build a cross-platform solution.
+These solutions contain elements of both: platform-specific apps and web applications.
+They allow developers to write the application code with standard web technologies and execute it within a native shell.
+They are great if you want your app to run on multiple platforms, but don’t have the time to build a cross-platform solution.

 Lack of Developers